reo6/functional-programming-the-hard-way/README.md

     main()
 ```

-> Exercise: I changed the fold code, its now a "foldr" instead of a "foldl", which means it starts applying from right.
+> Exercise: I changed the fold code, it's now a "foldr" instead of a "foldl", which means it starts applying from right.
 Read and interpret the code.